lavaqq/website/posts/arch.md

 ---
 title: Why do i use Arch Linux for web development?
 date: 2022-07-12
+summary: "lorem ipsum dolor sit amet" # if not set it will be generated from the content
 cover: ./img/0003.webp
 ogImage: ./img/0003.webp # if not set it's the cover
 tags: [deno, typescript]